dojo/docs/dojo/on.rst

 Event Delegation
 ----------------
 The on function also provides event delegation functionality.
 One can use a selector in the event type name to indicate the nodes that are targetted for event listening.
-The on function will then use respond to event bubbling (this only works for bubbling events) and trigger the listener when the appropriate child nodes trigger the event.
+The on function will then use respond to event bubbling and trigger the listener when the appropriate child nodes trigger the event.
 The format for  selector-based event listening is to use "<selector>:<eventType>" as the eventType.
 For example, to listen for click events on elements with the myClass class name, we could do:

 .. code-block :: javascript